scottjw/ansible-role-nexpose/README.md

 =========

 Setup Nexpose as scanner or console.

 Also included is a module that will add CA certs to the Java keystore, allowing you to add your own CA cert as a trusted source.
-The keystore will be replaced by Nexpose updates, so you will need to re-add them often.
-This role makes that easy.

 Requirements
 ------------